 How Much Does Car Key Replacement Cost?

-Regular Key-The regular vehicle key has been around for a long time, and people still use them in numerous vehicles.
+Regular Key- The standard vehicle key has been around for a long time, and people still use it in numerous vehicles.
 If you have a spare key, getting a replacement made at your nearby hardware store is affordable and straightforward – under $10.

-If you have your original keys, an auto locksmith can still make a spare key after giving the model and year and demonstrating ownership for the vehicle.
+If you have your original keys, an auto locksmith can still make a spare key after giving the model and year and demonstrating vehicle ownership.
 The mobile car locksmith may even come to your location and make it for you on-site.

 Transponder Key Replacement and Programming Cost

-The average cost for a transponder key replacement starting from $160, but locksmiths charge about 20% less.
-If you own a laser cut key with a marginally thicker shank and less serrated edges – you’ll pay more.
+According to PMC, the average transponder key replacement cost range from $125 to $225, but locksmiths charge about 20% less.
+But, if you own a laser-cut key with a marginally thicker shank and less serrated edges – you’ll pay more.

 Key Fob (Remote Keyless Entry)

-Fob allows drivers to lock and open a vehicle door with the press of a button.
-The metal shank can turn the starter.
+Fob allows drivers to lock and open a vehicle door with a button.
+Plus, the metal shank can turn the starter.
 Car key fob replacement costs can range from $50 to $100.
-When you lost the car key fob but have the metal key, you can still get into your vehicle and start it.
+When you lose the car key fob but have the metal key, you can still get into your vehicle and start it.

 The switchblade key’s metal shank folds into a plastic holder.
 The metal key pops out when the car owner pushes the plastic holder’s button.